 Rule 4: If there's anyone who's on the list because you feel guilty about leaving them off (maybe because you were invited to their wedding or they're friends with lots of people who are invited), don't invite them.

 Shhh...we'll keep this little secret between us.
 Having two lists is how you'll be able to invite the most people without raising your budget or having to find a larger venue.
-Here's how it works: Your A-list is made up of the must-invites whom you couldn't imagine not having at your wedding, like your family and close friends.
+Here's how it works: Your A-list consists of the must-have invites you couldn't imagine not having at your wedding, like your family and close friends.
 They'll receive your first round of invitations.
 Your B-list is made up of guests you still really want to be there, so don't put just anyone on it.
 If you start getting RSVPs and it turns out you have enough "regrets," then you'll start sending invites to your B-list (in order of importance).

 Yours wouldn't be the first wedding where a guest crams two (or three or four) names onto one line, even though the invitation was made out to one person.
 The way to avoid this problem is to print the guests' names onto the RSVP card.
 Do this, and there's almost no way anyone can force an invite on you.

-Tip for the taking: If for some reason you still get an extra write-in, it could just be that the guest doesn't know the protocol.
-So don't take their faux pas personally; it's unlikely they're trying to bamboozle a free meal out of you.
-Just politely call and tell them the real deal: You'd love to have everyone, but budget and space means it's just not possible.
+Tip: If for some reason you still get an extra write-in, it could just be that the guest doesn't know the protocol.
+So don't take their faux pas personally.
+Instead, politely call and tell them the deal: You'd love to have everyone, but budget and space mean it's just not possible.

-Don't let your parents and in-laws bully you
+Don't let the parents (the in-laws and yours) wear you down.

 Boundaries: Set them and stick to them.
 When it comes down to it, this is your wedding.
 If budget is the issue, then the solution could be as simple as having whoever wants more guests chip in extra to pay for the overflow.
 In many cases, the venue caps the guest list.
 That means if your mom insists on inviting her entire spin class, either you or your fiance's family will have to forfeit some of your guests.
 First, try to compromise.
 Why not invite just one and put the rest on the B-list?
 If that doesn't work, don't waver.
 It won't be easy, but bend now and you're going to end up with even more requests down the line.

-Tip for the taking: Have any hard conversations face-to-face.
+Tip: Have any hard conversations face to face.
 You want to make sure you're sending the right signals, and when there are emotions involved, you want your point of view to be heard and understood.

 Whether or not you spread the word yourself, you're probably going to get one or two awkward comments along the lines of, "I can't wait to come to your wedding!" from someone you're not so sure about inviting.
 In the moment, it can seem like an easy out to respond, "Me too!"
 But do this and you'll either end up having to add them to the list or having an even more uncomfortable conversation that's basically akin to disinviting them.
 The best thing you can do is steer clear of wedding specifics while you're still in the early planning stages.